 We usually generate your bill around the 10th of the month and send this to you via email or in the post, depending on what you opted for when you signed up.
 (If you would like to change the way you receive your bills at any time, just call our Customer Service Team.)

-We will then collect your Direct Debit for the amount highlighted on your bill around 10 working days later.
+We will then collect your Direct Debit for the amount highlighted on your bill shortly after your invoice date.

 What to expect on your bill